-But when we stretch the discussion to whether regular flossing can lower our risk of a heart attack, understanding the link can get a bit fuzzy.
+But when we stretch the discussion to whether regular flossing can lower our risk of whole-body issues, like a heart attack, the link between the two topics can get a bit fuzzy.

 After all, where’s the connection between our mouths and our hearts anyway?

-As you’ll see by the end of our discussion, having a healthy mouth is a great start toward having a healthy body.
+As you’ll see by the end of our discussion, having a healthy mouth is a great start towards having a healthy body.

 Understanding the mouth/body connection…

-In 2006, a team of researchers lead by Steven R. Gundry, M.D., of the International Heart and Lung Institute in Palm Springs, California did a study on 300 people who had moderate risk of heart disease.
+In 2006, a team of researchers–led by Dr. Steven R. Gundry of the International Heart and Lung Institute in Palm Springs, California–did a study on 300 people who had a moderate risk of heart disease.

-The way the researchers determined if the people were at risk of heart disease was by measuring a common biomarker called C reactive protein (CRP).
+In this study, researchers determined if the participants were at risk for heart disease by measuring a common biomarker called C-reactive protein (CRP).

-In the study, the researchers decided to only test what they called ‘lifestyle modification’.
+In the study, the researchers decided to only test for what they called ‘lifestyle modification’.

 The participants were simply asked to floss their teeth at least every other day.

-The CRP levels for all 300 participants had dropped under the threshold that made them ‘at risk’ of heart disease!
+The CRP levels for all 300 participants had dropped below the threshold that made them ‘at risk’ for heart disease!

-And when their CRP levels were tested again, guess what?
+And when the participant CRP levels were tested again, guess what?

-Everyone’s CRP levels had gone back up into the ‘at risk’ levels.
+Everyone’s CRP levels had gone back up into the ‘at risk for heart disease’ levels.

 It’s all about inflammation…

-So, what does this tell us about the role of the mouth in the creation or destruction of the health of the whole body?
+So, what does this tell us about the mouth’s role in the creation or destruction of whole-body health?

-When the thug bugs implicated with gum disease get established along and under the gum line, the body reacts to this bacterial infection the same way the body responds to any infection, increase inflammation to promote a healing response.
+When the thug bugs implicated with gum disease establish colonies along and under the gum line, the body reacts to this bacterial infection in the same way that it responds to any infection; it increases inflammation to promote a healing response.

-This is why we talk so much about whether your gums bleed when you gently brush and/or floss.
+This is why we talk so much about whether or not your gums bleed when you gently brush and/or floss.

 The unique area of the gum line…

-When our bodies have an infection, fire bells go off and the immune system causes an inflammatory cascade in the area to isolate the infection and to increase the immune system’s ability to provide back up with white blood cells and other immune system defenders.
+When we have an infection, it triggers our body’s alarms, and the immune system causes an inflammatory cascade in the area.
+This helps isolate the infection, and it also increases the immune system’s ability to provide backup with white blood cells and other immune system defenders.

-So thug bugs have access to the whole body via the bloodstream which causes the body to react to the widespread infection causing systemic inflammation, but the inflammatory immune response can’t get to the source of the infection (which is hiding in the gum pockets).
+Then once the bugs are in the bloodstream, the body reacts to the widespread infection by causing systemic inflammation, but the inflammatory immune response can’t reach and address the source of the infection (which is hiding in the gum pockets).

-This chronic systemic inflammatory condition is the stuff that makes a great platform for heart attacks, strokes and so many other breakdowns in health.
+This becomes a chronic systemic inflammatory condition, which is the stuff that makes a great platform for heart attacks, strokes, and so many other breakdowns in health.

 Why flossing helps so much…

-When thug bugs take up residence in the gum line, they look to build a strong basecamp there in order to build up their numbers to colonize more of the mouth.
+When thug bugs take up residence in the gum line, they try to establish a strong base camp where they can continue to build their numbers to colonize more areas in the mouth.

-Flossing does a great job in disrupting and disorganizing the thug bugs as they try to organize and colonize the gum line.
+Flossing does a great job of disrupting and disorganizing the thug bugs and their colonization efforts.

-But remember, regular flossing is crucial to make a difference.
-If you only floss occasionally, you’ll only be temporarily disrupting the thug bugs attack on the body.
+But remember, to really make a difference, regular flossing is crucial.
+If you only floss occasionally, you’ll only be temporarily disrupting the thug bug attack on the body.

-Regular flossing makes it very difficult for thug bugs to colonize the gum line.
+Regular flossing makes it very difficult for thug bugs to establish colonies in and along the gum line.

-If you want to super charge your ability to disrupt and disorganize thug bugs by flossing, check out the flossing tip in this ‘How to Use the HealThy Mouth Blend’ video.
+If you want to supercharge your ability to disrupt and disorganize thug bugs by flossing, check out the flossing tip in this ‘How to Use the HealThy Mouth Blend’ video.

 Ready to take your oral health to new highs?
-Download our FREE ebook “How to stop tooth decay and remineralize your teeth” today!
+Download our FREE ebook today:“How to stop tooth decay and remineralize your teeth”

-Here’s a helpful video to assist you along your path toward conscious flossing.
+Here are some helpful videos to assist you along your path toward conscious flossing.

 Helpful, Related Resources: